MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-introduction.md

 > Applies to: Azure Stack HCI, version 22H2 (preview)

-This set of articles describe how to deploy Azure Stack HCI, version 22H2 using a new deployment tool and methods.
+This set of articles describes how to deploy Azure Stack HCI, version 22H2 using a new deployment tool and methods.
 The deployment tool provides an interactive, guided experience that helps you deploy and register the cluster.

 > [!IMPORTANT]
  > Please review the [Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) and agree to the terms before you deploy this solution.